Originally published August 17, 2016. Updated May 13, 2023.

 A few days ago I went into the bathroom at a coworking space and the toilet paper roll was empty.
 On the back of the toilet were four new rolls but on the little roller was an empty cardboard tube.
-It was shocking, to say the least.

 If that’s the case, I can help.
 I changed thousands of toilet paper rolls in all those years spent in record stores and I picked up a few best-practices along the way.

 Here’s a step-by-step guide to take your coworking space toilet paper roller from cardboard tube to fluffy new roll in no time.
 Good luck and let me know if you get stuck.